Ghaarp/Ghaarp/README.md

 ### Hi!
 My name is Alexandr 👋
-🌍 Born in Russia, Ekaterinburg
-🌐 Now living in Tbilisi, Georgia
+🌍 Moscow, Russia/Tbilisi, Georgia

 ## Who am I?
-I am a 👨🏼‍💻 full-stack developer with 2 years of experience, and a 🧑‍💻 1C:Enterprise developer with 9+ years of experience
+👨🏼‍💻 full-stack developer with 2 years of experience 🧑‍💻 1C:Enterprise developer with 9+ years of experience

-## What am I learning now 📘?
+## What do I learn 📘?
 ✔️For now learn Full-stack Development:
-⚡Node.js for Server-Side, ⚛️React for Client-Side
+Node.js for Server-Side, React for Client-Side

-🔥Also learn 🕹️Unreal engine and 👓C++
+🔥Also learn Unreal engine and C++